codingtony/docker-build-haproxy/README.md

 docker-build-haproxy
 ====================

-CentOS 6 based image to build HAProxy with LibreSSL
+CentOS 6 based image that contains a build of HAProxy with LibreSSL

 This is a basic image containing everything to build HAProxy 1.5.x from source.